Skip to content

 Tidal Basin, Washington, D.C.

-One of the best times to visit the Nation’s capital is during the Cherry Blossom Festival.
+Another great place to see the cherry blossoms?
+Washington DC!
+One of the best times to visit the nation’s capital is during the Cherry Blossom Festival.
 You simply cannot process the extraordinary visual transformation that is ignited by the peak bloom of the cherry blossoms.
 Washington D.C. becomes a magical place where flowers are everywhere and the patriotic landmarks are awash in the pink splendor.

 Carlsbad Flower Fields, California

 If you like seeing miles and miles of uninterrupted flowers then head to Carlsbad Flower Fields with over 50 acres of blooming bliss located on a hillside overlooking the Pacific Ocean.
-It’s a great time to relax and take plenty of selfies or grab a milkshake.
+Come spring, it’s easily one of the most beautiful places to visit in California.
+Just relax and take plenty of selfies or grab a milkshake.
 Type “A” personalities might get a little bored here.

 Definitely a smaller site than some of the others listed here, but very charming and enjoyable.
 You’ll be delighted to see how members of the community have turned an old trolley bridge into a beautiful flowered walk across the river.
 The flowers are stunning and colorful and include hibiscus and dahlias.